Paracetamol (Panadol) and side effects

-Paracetamol a.k.a acetaminophen is a common medicine used to relieve pain and headache.
-It is usually purchased as an over-the-counter medication.
-But, it can cause severe adverse effects when misused, e.g., liver impairment.
+Paracetamol (acetaminophen) is a common medicine used to relieve pain and headaches.
+It is an OTC medication.
+But, it can cause severe adverse effects like liver impairment when misused.

 Paracetamol was first produced in 1877 and was approved for use by the US Food and Drug Administration (FDA), in 1951.
 It has gained a reputation as an affordable pain reliever with fewer side effects.